This post contains affiliate links.

 While it’s currently mainly a coffee shop chain, they have their own blends (Heritage Blend, Traditional Blend, Gourmet Blend, Moka Blend, Culi Supreme) that are available in supermarkets and at their coffee shops.
 All of those are good.

-However, in their coffee shops, there are often gift packages available which combine the coffee with a mug and Vietnamese filter (Phin).
+However, in their coffee shops, there are often gift packages available that combine the coffee with a mug and Vietnamese filter (Phin).

 4. King Coffee